RobJohnstone/feedReader/README.md

 Installation
 ------------
 * Upload the files to your server (or configure your own computer to act as a web server by installing LAMP, WAMP, XAMPP, or equivalent)
-* Create the database on your server.
-(A script to automate this process will be added shortly)
 * Create a "sensitive.php" file on the server which defines database access settings such as password, etc. Look at sensitive-example.php for reference
+* Create the database on your server by visiting createDatabase.php in your browser (or doing it manually - look in createDatabase.php for the schema)
-* Setup a cron job to automate the checking feeds for updates.
+* Setup a cron job to automate checking feeds for updates.
 I use the rule: `*/15 *	*	*	* wget -q http://<my domain>/index.php?command=updateFeeds`, for example
 * Import your data from Google Reader (load the page and click "import") or add subscriptions manually (click "Add subscription")

 Usage